The Lion King:

 "He's a lion who lives in Rogue Haven," Kiara replied.

 "Yes.
 All the males in our family live out there, except for the king and his heir.
 Even Scar lived out there for a while.
-My mother used to take me to Rogue Haven to visit my grandfather when I was young and sometimes they come and visit us here at Pride Rock."
+My mother used to take me to Rogue Haven to visit my grandfather when I was young, and sometimes they come visit us."

 "You mean your father doesn't banish the other males?"